JasonHarrisStormer/MyMobileService/README.md

 • Users can add and remove devices from their account

-o Users cannot add more devices than their plans allow
+o Users cannot add more devices than their plans allow // This option may be overriden by an extra fee per line

 • Devices should have a unique phone number and users can assign any of their phone numbers to any of their devices